hirdeshkumar2407/Image-Processing-Convolution/README.md

 ---
 ## Acknowledgements

-This was challenge 1 was assigned as part of the course **Numerical Linear Algebra in High-Performance Computing (2024/25)** at **Politecnico di Milano**.
+This was challenge 1 assigned as part of the course **Numerical Linear Algebra in High-Performance Computing (2024/25)** at **Politecnico di Milano**.
 We extend our sincere gratitude to:

 - **Professor [P. F. Antonietti](https://www.linkedin.com/in/paolaantonietti/?lipi=urn%3Ali%3Apage%3Ad_flagship3_search_srp_all%3BtoYfzDyNQUuaYhVlXkVXMQ%3D%3D)**, for providing excellent guidance throughout the course.
 - **Teaching Assistant [Dott.
 M. Botti](https://www.linkedin.com/in/michele-botti-4707a62a2/?lipi=urn%3Ali%3Apage%3Ad_flagship3_search_srp_all%3BFvI80B0lRXiNyhRyRoR13Q%3D%3D)**, for their support and valuable feedback on this project.